$ quasar ext add @quasar/testing

 $ quasar test --e2e cypress

-# Execute Jest, Cypress and Security tests
+# Execute Jest and Cypress tests

-$ quasar test --unit jest --e2e cypress --security
+$ quasar test --unit jest --e2e cypress

 Testing configuration for a project with only Jest harness installed will be: